blackpuppy/docs/en/models/saving-your-data.rst

 .. note::

-    Note that we are passing numerical indices instead of usual ``$data`` containing the Article key.
+    Note that we are passing numerical indexes instead of usual ``$data`` containing the Article key.
 When saving multiple records of same model the records arrays should be just numerically indexed without the model key.